tragram/domcikuv-zpevnik-v2/README.md

 * [Zustand](https://github.com/pmndrs/zustand): easier state management
 * [@khmyznikov/pwa-install](https://github.com/khmyznikov/pwa-install): managing PWA popups and installation

+### Notes
+* minimum target width is 320px (essentially no devices have a narrow screen than that)

 ## TODO:
 * the smart ScrollButtons sometimes misbehave (TBD both why and how to fix)
 * make the light theme look better (or at least look less bad, lol)
+* create a proper backend or at least make editing possible without Git knowledge